 Starting with sketching out a product roadmap that extended from installation to consumers, we observed how HVAC systems are sold, built, and managed.
 We designed the system so that it empowers technicians rather than gets in their way.

-The team learned a lot about HVAC systems (PV=nRT), efficiency, and maintenance.
+The team learned a lot about HVAC systems (PV=nRT), efficiency, and maintenance as well as the installation and management using Internet of (Industrial) Things.
 Homeowner-facing controls help sell the product as well as gives insight into energy use (and helps sell homes that use the system).

 Developed smart TV concepts and high-fidelity prototypes exploring apps, gaming, second-screen experiences, auto-sensing, and multitasking.
 Introduced high-fidelity prototyping into the design process.